Links and Acknowledgements

 - City Streets resin kits - This range of kits from the 1980s featured one of the Old Ticket Office at Culham

-- Coal merchants - There were several coal merchants that operated out of Culham Station
+- Culham coal merchants - There were several coal merchants that operated out of Culham Station

 - Stations similar to Culham - The Old Ticket Office at Culham might be a unique survivor of a broad gauge Brunel-designed building, but there were many others of similar design